Ph.D. Candidate · University of Washington

 Astronomy AI at Scale

-Machine learning purpose-built for astronomy — simulation-based inference, deep learning, and anomaly detection that turn survey-scale datasets into physical understanding.
+Machine learning built for survey-scale astronomy — simulation-based inference, deep learning, and anomaly detection that turn raw data into physical understanding, including neural posterior estimation with normalizing flows to constrain dark-matter subhalos along stellar streams.

 Systematic search for short-period cataclysmic variables — close interacting binaries with a white-dwarf accretor — in Zwicky Transient Facility time-series data.
 Presented at the KITP UCSB White Dwarfs program.